What is Exception Handling in Java?: try, catch, throw, finally

 finalfinallyfinalize

-final access modifier is used to apply restrictions on the variables, methods, classes.finally block executes whether an exception occurs or not.
-It is used to close resources.finalize() method is used to perform clean-up processing just before an object is garbage collected.
+final is a keyword and access modifier, which is used to apply restrictions on a class, method, or variable.finally is the block in Java Exception Handling to execute the important code whether the exception occurs or not.finalize is the method in Java that is used to perform clean-up processing just before an object is garbage collected.

 It is used with variables, methods, and classes.It is with the try-catch block in exception handling.Used with objects

-final is executed only when we call itfinally block executes as soon as the execution of try-catch block is completed without depending on the exceptionfinalize method is executed just before the object is destroyed
+final method is executed only when we call itfinally block executes as soon as the execution of the try-catch block is completed without depending on the exceptionfinalize method is executed just before the object is destroyed

-6. throw
+4. throw

 • We can also define our own set of conditions for which we can throw an exception explicitly using the throw keyword.